Skip to main content

 Checking availability of articles

-- It is best not to use the “text availability” filters to limit your results.
-This does not identify articles available through the Library’s subscriptions.
+- Do not to use the 'text availability' filters to limit search results to articles that are available to you.
+This approach will not identify those articles available through the Library’s subscriptions.

-- To find out if an article is available to you, click the title of the relevant search result in order to enter its full PubMed record.
-Then, if you see if there's a publisher’s logo in the top right hand corner, click the logo.
-This may take you to the full text of the document.
+- To find out if an article is available to you, click the title of the relevant search result in order to enter the article's full PubMed record.
+Then, if you see a publisher's logo displayed underneath the 'full text links' heading (to the right of the webpage) click the logo.
+Normally, this will enable you to access the full article.

 - If the full article/document is not available online via PubMed:

 1. Search the Library Catalogue for the article title.
 If this fails to retrieve a result, search instead for the journal title in which the article was published.
-Catalogue records of journalsl include details of which year/volume/issues we provide.
-You may find that we provide a printed copy of the journal in the library.
+Catalogue records of journals include details of which year/volume/issues we provide.
+You may find that we provide a print copy of the journal in the library.

 2. If the Library does not provide the article in either online or print format, you may find a legitimate open access version of the article on Google Scholar or consider requesting it via our Inter-Library Loans service.